rajesh1402/Helpdesk-Auto-Ticket-Classifier-App/README.md

 # Helpdesk Auto Ticket Classifier App

 This is V0.1 of the App.
-Future releases will integrate with leading helpdesk systems and automatically classify all incoming tickets.
+Currently hosted on local machine.
+Plan to host it on Heroku or alternate provider soon.

 Current release supports
 - Flask app using MySQL DB as the backend
 - Integration with Stripe to enable Card payments
 - Inference (Ticket Classification) using saved pickle model